Three Benefits of an Employee Alumni Network

 Leveraging Community Feedback

 Review systems are in place at most companies to help drive performance, establish and maintain KPIs, and create development plans to help employees succeed in their careers.
 Having open conversations with employees throughout their tenure about their plans and what that might look like even if they plan to leave are valuable – these are typically referred to as informal stay interviews.
 Having more information at the time of departure from an exit interview helps organizations address gaps in training, development, or growth opportunities.
 A smart exit process will thank an employee for their time, but also include a survey that can bring in additional insights.
-We have more on this in our recent benchmarking report.
+We have more on this in the 2021 benchmarking report.

 The opportunity for feedback doesn’t end with the employee/employer relationship.
-Companies can tap into their alumni networks for additional industry intelligence as they ready a new product to bring to market.
-Your alumni network can provide you a beta group for additional brand and product development.
+Companies can tap into their corporate alumni networks for additional industry intelligence as they ready a new product to bring to market.
+Your employee alumni network can provide you a beta group for additional brand and product development.
 Former employees already know the company’s strengths in the marketplace and what the competitive advantages are and are likely to speak candidly.

 Building Business Relationships

 Depending on the type of company (B2B vs B2C), the business referral pipeline may look a little different.
 Often employees will leave to go work with clients they’ve built relationships with over time.
 If you have a groundswell of former employees at one client there’s a big opportunity to keep the business relationship strong continuing to further sales, but also keeping your business service top of mind for new opportunities.